fsmiamoto/reagent/README.md

 ## Why is this useful?

-In the age of AI coding assistants, ensuring their output code is high quality is essencial.
+In the era of AI coding assistants, ensuring their output code is high quality is essencial for maintaining a healthy codebase.

 For that, you often need to provide detailed, line-specific feedback, just like you would do with a human teammate's code.

-But pointing to specific lines through chat is clunky, and setting up GitHub PRs for local work-in-progress is overkill.
+But pointing to specific lines through chat is clunky, and setting up GitHub PRs for local work-in-progress is really overkill.

-ReAgent is a lightweight MCP server that opens a familiar, GitHub-style review interface right in your browser to speed your feedback cycles.
+ReAgent tackles that by creating a lightweight MCP server that opens a familiar, GitHub-style review interface right in your browser to speed your feedback cycles.

 ![ReAgent Usage](./docs/usage.png)